pdf-raku/PDF-Content-raku/docs/PDF/Content/Text/Box.md

 The constraining height (`:$height` option), or `content-height`, for the text box.

-### method content-width

-The actual width of the longest line in the text-box.

-### method content-height

-The actual height of text-box content.
-This is calculated from the top of the first line to the baseline of the last line of text.

 ### method indent

 The indentation of the first line (points).